Turn Me On (David Guetta song): Synopsis

 Set in a steampunk world, Guetta plays a mad scientist creating his very own Nicki Minaj from mechanical parts.
 The clip opens on Guetta, perhaps trying out some early cosmetic-surgery tactics, putting the final touches on his Minaj doll plans.
 Then it focuses on the mechanisms behind the Nicki being: latex lips, brass wiring, tubing and various other gizmos.
 As the song hits the chorus for the first time, fans get a view of his creation.
 Her plastic skin is shiny and completely bare as she slowly transforms into the very human-looking Nicki.
 Seemingly pleased with his creation, Guetta unleashes it onto the world.
 The entrance to the second verse shows Minaj, dressed in a long black dress, black top hat and shocking pink hip-length hair, leaving Guetta's studio through two black gates and is now free to roam the streets, filled with other doll-like creatures who can't help but stare at Guetta's incredibly lifelike creation.
 With Minaj continuing her journey through town, the other jealous doll creatures make their way to Guetta's lab, where he begins to work on them too, giving them more lifelike appearances.
 The female creatures then discover that he is a doll himself, however, his interior resembles chainmail.
 The female dolls then start to feel him.
 Meanwhile, Nicki is surrounded by the male dolls as she belts out the song.
-As the video finishes, Minaj is spotted riding her horse around town, as the female dolls make their escape from Guetta's place of business.
+As the video finishes, Minaj is spotted on horseback, as the female dolls make their escape from Guetta's place of business.